1. Jānis Petraškevičs. Photo: Marta Veinberga

 Jānis Petraškevičs.
 Photo: Marta Veinberga

 2. Composer of classical contemporary music.
 Born in 1978 in Rīga, Latvia.
 Lives and works in Rīga.
-Works for acoustic instrumentations.

 Initially studied violin at the Emīls Dārziņš Music School in Rīga from 1985–94, but later studied composition there with Ģederts Ramans from 1994–96.
 He studied composition with Pēteris Plakidis at the Jāzeps Vītols Latvian Academy of Music in Rīga from 1996–2003.
 Later had postgraduate studies in composition with Ole Lützow-Holm at University of Gothenburg from 2004–07.

-Worked on his doctoral thesis in musicology at the Latvian Academy of Music under the guidance of Prof. Jeļena Ļebedeva from 2007–14.
-The title of thesis is Multidimensionality in avant-garde music of the second half of 20th century (composition techniques of Boulez, Carter, Ferneyhough, Ligeti and Stockhausen).
+Defended his doctoral thesis at the Latvian Academy of Music in 2014, obtaining PhD.
+The thesis was developed under the guidance of Prof. Jeļena Ļebedeva; its title is Multidimensionality in avant-garde music of the second half of 20th century (composition techniques of Boulez, Carter, Ferneyhough, Ligeti and Stockhausen).

 His music has been performed in Austria, Belgium, Canada, Estonia, France, Germany, Hungary, Italy, Japan, Latvia, Lithuania, the Netherlands, Poland, Sweden, Switzerland, and the UK, including once each at the Centre Pompidou, the Biennale di Venezia, Wigmore Hall, the ISCM World Music Days, the concert series Musica Viva in Munich, the festival Warsaw Autumn, the festival Ultraschall Berlin, the festival Archipel, Donaueschinger Musiktage, and the festival Skaņu mežs (Sound Forest).
-He has been featured composer at the festival AFEKT in Estonia.
+He has been featured composer at the festival AFEKT in Estonia (in 2023).
 He has received commissions from Ensemble Intercontemporain, Nieuw Ensemble, Ensemble Modern, Wigmore Hall and SWR among others.

 He has lectured on aspects of contemporary music at the Jāzeps Vītols Latvian Academy of Music since 2011.
 He has been appointed Senior Lecturer in composition at the above institution in 2017.

-In May 2019 issue of the magazine MusikTexte there have been published two articles on his music: Von der Zerbrechlichkeit des Suchens by Dan Albertson; Aufschwung und Gegenwind by Jānis Petraškevičs.
+In May 2019 issue of the German magazine MusikTexte there have been published two articles on his music: Von der Zerbrechlichkeit des Suchens by Dan Albertson; Aufschwung und Gegenwind by Jānis Petraškevičs.

 In spring 2020 signs with Edition Gravis (Germany).